Genez-io/genezio/README.md

 * If you see the following error `SyntaxError: Cannot use import statement outside a module` add `"type": "module"` in package.json.

-## Knwown issues
+## Known issues

-* Genezio currently support only Javascript.
-We will offer support for Typescript, Swift, Kotlin and many others.
+* Genezio currently support only JavaScript.
+We will offer support for TypeScript, Swift, Kotlin and many others.
 * The execution time of the functions cannot exceed 10 seconds.
 This limitation will go away soon.

 ## How does Genezio work?